mstred/fog/README.md

 Composition
 -----------

-For the library kit, set up in a Maven pom.xml file, has the following dependencies:
+For the library kit, it's set up in a Maven pom.xml file with the following core dependencies:

 * JavaServer Faces (with the addition of Primefaces tool set)

 * Java Persistence API (for Object-Relational database mapping, powered by Hibernate Implementation)

 * Spring Framework (Mainly for DI/IoC container features, but also to help with ORM features via Entity Manager injections and transaction management)